d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 The transformer is an instance of the encoder-decoder architecture, though either the encoder or the decoder can be used individually in practice.
-In the transformer, multi-head self-attention is used for representing the input sequence and the output sequence, though the decoder has to preserve the auto-regressive property via a masked version.
+In the transformer architecture, multi-head self-attention is used for representing the input sequence and the output sequence, though the decoder has to preserve the auto-regressive property via a masked version.
 Both the residual connections and the layer normalization in the transformer